- Varied integrations

 Smartsheet is a spreadsheet-based program that boasts several million users.
 As project management software goes, Smartsheet is fairly unusual, mainly because it was designed for so much more than project management.
 In fact, they describe themselves as an app to run all business functions.
 Smartsheet can be used like any other spreadsheet application, but it offers a lot of other interesting features that set it apart from programs like Excel.
 It is truly a whole-package software, combining interactive spreadsheets with basic project management functions, web forms and templates, and ingenious crowdsourcing capabilities.

 This Bellevue, Washington-based company was launched in 2006 with the help of founder (and Executive Chairman) Brent R. Frei.
 Before starting Smartsheet, Frei was the CEO of Onyx Software Corporation, a Seattle-area company specializing in customer relations management software.
 The current CEO, Mark P. Mader, is also a former employee of Onyx (where he was vice-president of global services).
-Since their founding 10 years ago, they have received numerous industry awards, including the 2016 Geekwire “Next Tech Titan” accolade.
+Since their founding 10 years ago, they have received numerous industry awards, including the 2018 Constellation ShortList for work coordination platforms

 To date, users from over 80,000 individual organizations and 175 different countries employ Smartsheet in some capacity.
-The software’s inherent versatility has attracted a diverse customer base; Smartsheet’s numerous users include small businesses and start-ups, Fortune 500 companies, schools and universities, non-profits, and governmental agencies.
+The software’s inherent versatility has attracted a diverse customer base.
+Smartsheet’s numerous users include small businesses and start-ups, Fortune 500 companies, schools and universities, non-profits, and governmental agencies.
 Currently, Smartsheet is available in English, Italian, French, German, Spanish, Japanese, Portuguese, and Russian.
 With their recent acquisition of Converse.AI, Smartsheet is moving farther into the automation field as well, taking the busywork out of your day with intuitive algorithmic intelligence.

-If you are looking for a fancied up spreadsheet application to solve your project management needs, Smartsheet might be the answer you have been looking for!
+If you’re in the market for a fancied-up spreadsheet application to solve your project management needs, Smartsheet might be the answer you have been looking for!